nix-community/nix-index-database/README.md

 Weekly updated [nix-index](https://github.com/bennofs/nix-index) database

-This repository also provides nixos modules and home-manager modules that adds `nix-index` wrapper to uses the database from this repository.
+This repository also provides nixos modules and home-manager modules that add a `nix-index` wrapper to use the database from this repository.

+The home-manager module also allows integration with the existing `command-not-found` functionality.

 ## Usage in NixOS